iiTONELOC/turing-machines/README.md

 > node --test

 ▶ Single Tape Turing Machine
-  ✔ should be a function (0.329625ms)
+  ✔ should be a function (0.329875ms)
-  ✔ should return an object (0.129084ms)
+  ✔ should return an object (0.117792ms)
-  ✔ should have a "tape" property (0.041625ms)
+  ✔ should have a "tape" property (0.037833ms)
-  ✔ should have an empty "tape" array (0.230833ms)
+  ✔ should have an empty "tape" array (0.200541ms)
-  ✔ should have a "tape" property that can be set to a different value (0.077791ms) ✔ should have a "tape" property that adjusts itself based on the input (0.040625ms) ✔ should have a "state" property (0.096584ms)
+  ✔ should have a "tape" property that can be set to a different value (0.073416ms) ✔ should have a "tape" property that adjusts itself based on the input (0.036916ms) ✔ should have a "state" property (0.085417ms)
-  ✔ should have a "state" property with an initial value of "q0" (0.147583ms) ✔ should have a "startState" property with an initial value of "q0" (0.046625ms) ✔ should have a "startState" property that can be set to a different value (0.245166ms) ✔ should have a "tapeHead" property (0.0515ms)
+  ✔ should have a "state" property with an initial value of "q0" (0.136083ms) ✔ should have a "startState" property with an initial value of "q0" (0.046ms) ✔ should have a "startState" property that can be set to a different value (0.231459ms) ✔ should have a "tapeHead" property (0.048334ms)
-  ✔ should have a "tapeHead" property with an initial value of 0 (0.030958ms) ✔ should have a "tapeHead" property that can be set to a different value (0.035541ms) ✔ should have a "stateTransitions" property (0.025292ms) ✔ should have a stateTransitions property that accepts a StateTransition object (0.023167ms) ✔ should have a stateTransitions property that accepts a StateTransition object (0.036ms) ✔ should have an "input" property (0.023333ms)
+  ✔ should have a "tapeHead" property with an initial value of 0 (0.03075ms) ✔ should have a "tapeHead" property that can be set to a different value (0.035375ms) ✔ should have a "stateTransitions" property (0.026291ms) ✔ should have a "stateTransitions" property that accepts a "StateTransition" object (0.025ms) ✔ should have a "stateTransitions" property that accepts a "StateTransition" object (0.033125ms) ✔ should have an "input" property (0.392833ms)
-  ✔ should have an "input" property with an initial value of an empty string (0.0225ms) ✔ should have an "input" property that can be set to a different value (0.032208ms) ✔ should have an "input" property that correctly places the input at the end of a tape (0.086834ms) ✔ should have a "history" property (0.02275ms)
+  ✔ should have an "input" property with an initial value of an empty string (0.052416ms) ✔ should have an "input" property that can be set to a different value (0.039875ms) ✔ should have an "input" property that correctly places the input at the end of a tape (0.110417ms) ✔ should have a "history" property (0.029209ms)
-  ✔ should have a "history" property with a "stateHistory" property (0.02175ms) ✔ should have a "history" property with a "tapeHistory" property (0.021208ms) ✔ should have a "history" property with a "tapeHeadHistory" property (0.020583ms) ✔ should have a "history" property with a "stateHistory" array that contains the initial state (0.021708ms) ✔ should have a "history" property with an empty "tapeHistory" array (0.021083ms) ✔ should have a "history" property with an empty "tapeHeadHistory" array (0.021417ms) ▶ Single Tape Turing Machine (4.060583ms)
+  ✔ should have a "history" property with a "stateHistory" property (0.025625ms) ✔ should have a "history" property with a "tapeHistory" property (0.024833ms) ✔ should have a "history" property with a "tapeHeadHistory" property (0.024125ms) ✔ should have a "history" property with a "stateHistory" array that contains the initial state (0.0265ms) ✔ should have a "history" property with an empty "tapeHistory" array (0.024667ms) ✔ should have a "history" property with an empty "tapeHeadHistory" array (0.024333ms) ▶ Single Tape Turing Machine (3.9975ms)

 ▶ Copy and Paste
-  ✔ should run the Turing Machine until it reaches a final state (0.567167ms) ✔ should run the Turing Machine until it reaches a reject state (0.064292ms) ▶ Copy and Paste (1.514417ms)
+  ✔ should run the Turing Machine until it reaches a final state (0.560209ms) ✔ should run the Turing Machine until it reaches a reject state (0.06375ms) ▶ Copy and Paste (1.517958ms)

 ▶ Flip the Bits
-  ✔ should run the Turing Machine until it reaches a final state (0.411041ms) ✔ should run the Turing Machine until it reaches a reject state (0.099625ms) ▶ Flip the Bits (1.297292ms)
+  ✔ should run the Turing Machine until it reaches a final state (0.463458ms) ✔ should run the Turing Machine until it reaches a reject state (0.114291ms) ▶ Flip the Bits (1.791792ms)

 ▶ get transition
-  ✔ should return the transition object for the current state and input symbol (0.352958ms) ✔ should return undefined if no transition is found (0.101792ms) ▶ get transition (1.320375ms)
+  ✔ should return the transition object for the current state and input symbol (0.342833ms) ✔ should return undefined if no transition is found (0.105625ms) ▶ get transition (1.290459ms)

 ▶ move tape head
-  ✔ should move the tape head to the right (0.068708ms) ✔ should move the tape head to the left (0.045375ms) ▶ move tape head (0.196334ms)
+  ✔ should move the tape head to the right (0.075166ms) ✔ should move the tape head to the left (0.0445ms)
+▶ move tape head (0.207666ms)

 ▶ write symbol
-  ✔ should write the symbol to the tape (0.077875ms)
+  ✔ should write the symbol to the tape (0.073625ms)
-  ✔ should not write the symbol to the tape if the write property is null or undefined (0.154333ms) ▶ write symbol (0.381417ms)
+  ✔ should not write the symbol to the tape if the write property is null or undefined (0.155125ms) ▶ write symbol (0.380791ms)

 ▶ get current symbol
-  ✔ should return the current symbol from the tape (0.153417ms) ✔ should return a blank space if the tape head is out of bounds (0.040708ms) ▶ get current symbol (0.30975ms)
+  ✔ should return the current symbol from the tape (0.14825ms) ✔ should return a blank space if the tape head is out of bounds (0.042458ms) ▶ get current symbol (0.297208ms)

 ▶ update state
-  ✔ should update the state of the Turing Machine (0.11375ms) ✔ should set the state to "reject" if no transition is provided (0.142125ms) ✔ should set the state to "reject" if the transition object does not have a next state (0.049167ms) ✔ should set the state to "reject" if the requested transition does not exist (0.03475ms) ▶ update state (0.504875ms)
+  ✔ should update the state of the Turing Machine (0.107666ms) ✔ should set the state to "reject" if no transition is provided (0.139667ms) ✔ should set the state to "reject" if the transition object does not have a next state (0.044625ms) ✔ should set the state to "reject" if the requested transition does not exist (0.033208ms) ▶ update state (0.485541ms)

 ▶ run single tape TM
-  ✔ should run the Turing Machine until it reaches a final state (0.123583ms) ✔ should run the Turing Machine until it reaches a reject state (0.117084ms) ▶ run single tape TM (0.32525ms)
+  ✔ should run the Turing Machine until it reaches a final state (0.146208ms) ✔ should run the Turing Machine until it reaches a reject state (0.124542ms) ▶ run single tape TM (0.367583ms)

 ▶ getInput
-  ✔ should be a function (0.140167ms)
+  ✔ should be a function (0.144292ms)
-  ✔ should return a string (2.191167ms)
+  ✔ should return a string (2.170417ms)
-  ✔ should return the correct string (1.3565ms)
+  ✔ should return the correct string (1.32525ms)
-  ✔ Should stringify the input (1.729834ms)
+  ✔ Should stringify the input (1.78675ms)
-▶ getInput (6.5075ms)
+▶ getInput (6.5335ms)

 ℹ tests 49
 ℹ suites 10